 (5) Avoid confrontations with the Karen’s of the world.
 If an individual attempts to claim the TV in your shopping cart insisting, it’s theirs when it’s clearly not.
 Ask them to present a receipt or some proof of purchase.
 If they cannot produce a valid receipt, then head to the check out register and ignore them.
 If they get physical, take a step back, use basic self-defense, then call the police and get their license plate.
 Let the Karens spend the holidays in jail over some foolishness.
 You’ll be at home with your feet up enjoying your new TV.

 Cyber Monday, the Monday after Thanksgiving weekend, is best described as the online Black Friday.
 It’s hard to shake the nagging feeling that Black Friday’s days might be numbered due to the ease and convenience of online shopping.
 Sometimes when I want to buy something I ask myself a simple question: Do I want it cheap, or do I want it now?

 These days we see people cast their eagerness aside as they take a large sip of patients while waiting for the delivery truck to arrive.
 However, as they wait, they don’t realize that their information is being shared with third parties who might not have their best interests in mind.
 Many of us have become numb to online fraud and accepted that there are risks to shopping online.

 Tips for Online Safe Shopping:

-(1) Never, under any circumstances, give your personal information to an individual or website you don’t trust.
+(1) When online, less is more.
+Never, under any circumstances, give your personal information to an individual or website you don’t trust.
 Especially if they have the one thing you desperately want at a ridiculously cheap price.

 (2) Avoid sketchy emails.
 No doubt by now you’ve received a torrent of emails from stores inviting you to share in the savings on Black Friday and Cyber Monday.
 Bottom line, if you don’t trust the email send it to the junk folder or delete it.